harperreed/zooooom.us/content/_index.md

 As always, you can download the newest version [here](/download)

-Learn more about Christine Sun Kim and her art [here](https://en.wikipedia.org/wiki/Christine_Sun_Kim)
+Learn more about Christine Sun Kim and her work [here](https://en.wikipedia.org/wiki/Christine_Sun_Kim), [here](https://www.artforum.com/print/202002/project-christine-sun-kim-81914), and [here](https://www.nytimes.com/2019/05/21/t-magazine/christine-sun-kim-artist.html)

 ## What people are saying
 - "This screen saver is like a beautiful Black Mirror episode."